ignite/cli/docs/1 Introduction/1 Introduction.md

 ## Summary

 - Starport lets you create, develop, and build a blockchain.
-- Starport and Cosmos are written in Go.
+- Starport and Cosmos SDK are written in Go.
 - Today, Cosmos SDK has a unique position worldwide as one of the most successful blockchains.
 - Developers can use different Cosmos SDK modules to customize their blockchain.